 Stainless Steel Cookware

-Unfortunately, Stainless steel cookware is relatively poor conductor of heat which can burned food and lead to hot spots.
-But a thick pad of aluminium or copper is used inside the steel at the pot’s bottom as a heat conducting layer.
-This inner heat conducting layer spread the heat beyond the bottom to the pan’s sides as well.
-This aluminium layer provides even heat from all the directions like aluminium cookware.
+This inner heat-conducting layer spread the heat beyond the bottom to the pan’s sides as well.
+This aluminum layer provides even heat from all directions like aluminum cookware.
 Stainless steel cookware is safe for humans because it does not come with a potential risk of toxicity.

 Hard Anodized vs Stainless Steel Cookware – Differences among Them